aliceheiman/aliceandmatyexplains/README.md

-# 🤖 Alice and Maty Explains
+# 🤖 Alice and Maty Explain

-Welcome to *Alice and Maty Explains*.
+Welcome to *Alice and Maty Explain*.
 Please check out our current courses!

 ### Courses